 What could have sparked such wild rage in "Idiot Wind," whose verses were repeatedly re-calibrated over the course of the recording process?

 Was the song title "Tangled Up in Blue" a subtle homage to Joni Mitchell's game-changing folk album, "Blue?"

 Does any of it even matter?
 Probably not.

-But it's compelling and it's well-intentioned and genius is a magnet and that's why people do it, and no one seems to steal his garbage anymore.
+But it's compelling and well-intentioned and that's why people do it.